Fighting Criminal Charges in Massachusetts

 Brad Bailey on the Timothy Cahill Trial

-Our Boston criminal defense lawyer represented Timothy Cahill in Superior Court, defending the former Massachusetts Treasurer and Receiver general against public corruption charges.
+Our defense lawyer represented Timothy Cahill in Superior Court, defending the former Massachusetts Treasurer and Receiver general against public corruption charges.
 After a full six weeks of trial and skillful cross-examination, the jury could not agree.
 Mr. Bailey continued to negotiate with the Office of the Attorney General, reaching a civil settlement that dismissed all criminal charges and made the decision to not retry the case.

-Mr. Bailey is a nationally recognized Boston criminal attorney who has successfully handled hundreds of Massachusetts’s and even the country’s toughest cases.
+Mr. Bailey is a nationally recognized criminal attorney who has successfully handled hundreds of Massachusetts’s and even the country’s toughest cases.
 This Harvard graduate earned his law degree from one of the top law schools in America (University of Virginia), going on to build an impressive track record of not-guilty verdicts and case dismissals, even in emotionally charged or even internationally covered cases.
 Mr. Bailey offers the trial-tested, powerhouse advocacy you urgently need.

 Our Criminal Defense Practice Areas